 Study successful campaigns run by other people in the same field.
 What kind of perks are they offering?
 How many contributors showed interest in each perk?
 What are their campaign videos like?
 How much did they ask for?

 Remember that just because one person ends up raising far more than they asked for doesn’t guarantee your campaign will do the same.
-For every one of those people who knock it out of the park, there are still countless others who never even reach their goal.
+For every one of those people who knocks it out of the park, there are still countless others who never even reach their goal.
 Compare your existing network to theirs, and adjust your strategy accordingly.

 If you already have a newsletter, that’s also a great place where you can ask your readers what kind of goodies they would be interested in, since they should be your target audience.